-- Remove anything from your environment that triggers undesired behaviour.
-For example if you see that junk food there you are going to eat it, so remove it.
+- Remove anything from your environment that triggers undesired behavior.
+For example, if you see that junk food there you are going to eat it, so remove it.

-- Make desired behaviours more accessible.
-For example put a glass of water within reaching distance.
+- Make desired behaviors more accessible.
+For example, put a glass of water within reaching distance.

-- Block social media sites at router level if they consume your valuable time.
+- Block social media sites at the router level if they consume your valuable time.

 - Institute a clean PC policy by using approved applications only.
-This will cause less wasted time, faster machines, and faster comunications.
+This will cause less wasted time, faster machines, and faster communications.

 - Position the top of your computer monitor to be at eye level and then tilt it slightly upwards.